 - Chambers Canada: Canada’s Leading Lawyers for Business, WTO/International Trade, (Band 1), recognized at the highest level of ranking beginning with the inaugural survey, stating that “Riyaz Dattu wins high praise for his ‘extensive background in international trade.’
 Sources say he is ‘well known and well rounded,’ citing the impressive breadth of his practice in the field.
 He is widely regarded as a high-profile figure in the Canadian market.”

-- The Best Lawyers in Canada, consistently recognized from its inaugural peer-based and consensus-driven survey, for his exceptional expertise in the area of international trade and finance law.
+- The Best Lawyers in Canada, consistently recognized from its inaugural peer-based and consensus-driven survey, for his exceptional counsel in the area of international trade and finance law.

 - Acritas Stars, “Star Lawyer,” selected as a “stand-out” lawyer based on spontaneous nomination during interviews of in-house counsel for responsiveness, quality of work, offering practical solutions, and building strong and long-lasting client relationships.

-- The American Lawyer Leading 500 Lawyers in Canada, has consistently ranked him as a leading expert in his practice area every year since the inaugural survey in 1999.
+- The American Lawyer Leading 500 Lawyers in Canada, has consistently ranked him as a leading advisor in his practice area every year since the inaugural survey in 1999.